What is Digital Citizenship?

 - Before 6th graders begin a research project about ancient civilizations, they complete the Nearpod lesson on Finding Credible News.
 The teacher facilitates a discussion about identifying credible and non-credible sources.
 Students then visit the library to learn about the academic databases they have access to in order to complete their research instead of using Google searches.
 The teacher checks student work along the way to ensure they are finding and using credible information.

 - 10th grade students are beginning their Humanities Anchor Essay.
 As an introduction to creating a bibliography, the students complete a lesson in Citing Sources.
 The teacher then provides students with the expected template for their bibliography, and checks in with students along the way to ensure they are citing their sources accurately.
 Additionally, students can access the citation tool Noodletools as part of their GAFE and can seek help from their librarian if they have questions about citations.

 YouTube in the Classroom

-Currently, middle and high school students are able to access content on YouTube’s Moderate Restricted Mode access while on campus.
-They must first have parent permission via Data Confirmation, and they must have completed and passed a brief training.
+Currently, students are able to access content on YouTube’s Moderate Restricted Mode access while on campus.
 Teachers can approve content for student viewing, and are able to limit YouTube content for students using Blocksi, our Chromebook classroom management system.

 Device Care- if your site runs a device check-out program, it is recommended that there is a site plan to walk students through the expected behaviors for caring for the devices across the campus.